KhiriratSarit/error-feedback-generalized-smoothness/README.md

 # error-feedback-generalized-smoothness
 # Image classification experiments on CIFAR-10

-We present the code of the experimental results of the paper "Communication-efficient Algorithms Under Relaxed Smoothness Assumptions".
+We present the code of the experimental results of the paper "Communication-efficient Algorithms Under Generalized Smoothness Assumptions".

 The implementation uses PyTorch.